-O.SOFTWARE_EXAM_BASIC Software is examined to determine if the software conforms to the security relevant controls as documented by the developer and contains no malicious code.
-O.TRAINING All users are trained to understand applicable information system-use policies, the approved use of the information system, and the vulnerabilities inherent in the operation of the information system.
-O.TRANS_SEC_CLASS Information protection is required whenever classified information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
-One or more of the following must be used: 1.
-Information distributed only within an area approved for open storage of the information; 2.
-National Security Agency (NSA)- approved encryption mechanisms appropriate for the encryption of classified information;
+O.SOFTWARE EXAM BASIC Software is examined to determine if the software conforms system-use policies, the approved use of the information system, and the vulnerabilities inherent in the operation of the information system.

+O.TRAINING All users are trained to understand applicable information information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
+One or more of the following must be used:

+O.TRANS_SEC_CLASS Information protection is required whenever classified for open storage of the information;